zama-ai/fhevm/e2e/README.md

 1. Copy `.env.local` to `.env`.
 2. Update the `contracts/E2EFHEVMConfig.sol` file with the local configuration.
-3. Update hardhat.config.ts to make localCorpocessor as default network
+3. Update hardhat.config.ts to make localCoprocessor as default network

 Note: to print the test accounts addresses: